Training and Cohort

 Adjustment of head position

-1) Stay in prone position with the head in the mock coil on the floor for 5 min (some practice at home with mock coils and chin rests provided by the Clever Dog Lab), 2) go up the ramp and lay down still on the moving table, 3) stay still with the head in the mock coil on the table in front of the mock scanner bore for 5min, 4) learn to wear ear plugs and a head wrap, and get used to the increasing volume of scanner noise playbacks (up to 95 db, without protection, and about 75 dB to max 85 dB with protection), 5) stay still with the head in the mock coil while being moved in the mock scanner and lay there calm for 10 min, 6) remain motionless in the coil in the mock scanner while watching videos on a screen in front of the mock scanner.
-When the dogs fulfilled the final training criteria they proceeded to the real scanner environment at the Neuroimaging Center (NIC) Vienna.
+(1) Stay in prone position with the head in the mock coil on the floor for 5 min, (2) go up the ramp and lay down still on the moving table, (3) stay still with the head in the mock coil on the table in front of the mock scanner bore for 5 min, (4) learn to wear ear plugs and a head wrap ("happy hoodie"), and get used to the increasing volume of scanner noise playbacks (up to 55 db, without protection, and to max 85 dB with protection), (5) stay still with the head in the mock coil while being moved in the mock scanner and lay there calm for 9 min, (6) remain motionless in the coil in the mock scanner while watching videos on a screen in front of the mock scanner.

 Training at the mock scanner